By Sami Jadallah

 The Arab world after the experience of Iraq and Libya does not want Western military intervention specially the US under any circumstances.
 The Arab world had enough of occupation, had enough of killings and destruction, and colonialism.
 The Arab world is angry at the double standards of the West and its indifference to the Israeli Occupation that lasted for over 45 years and stood silent as Israel waged a relentless attack using all the arms supplied by America and the West to attack Gaza and Lebanon, not once but many times over.

 I am sure every one can understand taking up arms against the regime.
 As I am sure the American people will take up arms if the Republican or Democratic or the Tea Party decide to become a regime, with a monopoly over every aspect of life, and decide to deploy tanks, APC, fighter jets in towns and cities across the US to preserve the regime.
 If we accept the rights of self defense then we must support the arming of the Syrian people to defend themselves against a ruthless regime that does not hesitate committing mascaras every time and every where.
 Time for new Syria to rise up from the ashes.

-Posted by Sami Jamil Jadallah on 10:38 pm, With 0 Reads, Filed under Middle East, Syria, World News.
+Posted by Sami Jamil Jadallah on June 10, 2012, With 0 Reads, Filed under Middle East, Syria, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.